 Contact a librarian to identify relevant databases and setting up email alerts for citing literature.
 Some starting points:

-Review articles give a bird's eye view of a field or niche within a field.
+Review articles give a high-level overview of a specific research topic.
 They can also contain useful bibliographies/works cited lists.

-Some research databases, like Web of Science and PubMed, allow you to perform a search then limit the results to only show review articles.
+Some research databases, like Web of Science, Google Scholar, and PubMed, allow you to perform a search then limit the results to only show review articles.

 One publisher, Annual Reviews, publishes only review articles.
 Try searching their Web platform (listed below) for your topic.